The ways retailers use, share, and store customer data has evolved over the years, and today, data privacy is top of mind for lawmakers.

 The attorney describes herself as “quirky” and “casual.”
 When she entered law and wanted to prove herself, she had a desire to make people happy.
 “It’s easy to lose yourself in trying to mold yourself into what you think people want and what they would expect of an attorney—how they expect you to act, how they expect you to appear,” she says.
 But she was never comfortable losing her own personality.
 Early in her career she was confident she could strike a balance between coming off as knowledgeable and proficient but also maintain some level of her more casual nature.

 She advises young lawyers to lead with confidence but know when to act with humility.
 “As trusted advisors, it is important for people to believe that what you are telling them is correct and that you are a credible resource,” says Troilo.
-She further notes, “lawyers must deliver their advice with confidence, but when you do not have all the information you need to provide answers, you need to act with humility and ask for help from those who can provide you with that information.”
+“Lawyers must deliver their advice with confidence, but when you do not have all the information you need to provide answers, you need to act with humility and ask for help from those who can provide you with that information.”

 “Natalie is a smart and relentless litigator who brings deep legal knowledge and thoughtful business insight to dispute resolution.
 She is never intimidated.
 Natalie is a great partner because she takes a strategic, practical approach to litigation.”